themuzzamil/Crewai_poem/README.md

-Framework used in this project is basically LangGaph and it uses python for development and it is opensourse for other. it covers how we can run generate by giving topiv to the llm.
+Framework used in this project is basically AutoGen and it uses python for development and it is opensourse for other. it covers how we can run generate by giving topiv to the llm.